yifanwu/b2/DEV_README.md

 In addition, know that if the JavaScript side triggers any computation in Python, the print messages will not surface---if you want to do better testing, you can use the `comm` to send a debug message (in place of printing) for the entry call, and then you can mock the input by running code, which behaves like normal executions and prints normally.

 ## Code Notes

 Code with `#REDZONE` are places where it is brittle and assumptions might be broken.

+## Architecture

+### Asynchrony

+Right when the user does the interaction, the Midas pane is set to be busy---interactions are disabled.
+Then when it gets the last ack from the code (`after_selection`), it releases.